flowroute/flowroute-numbers-python/README.md

 4. Replace `Access Key` and `Secret Key` with your own Access Key and Secret Key.

 	>**Important:** Verify that your Access Key and Secret Key are correct when adding them to the file.
-An incorrect Key will throw an `HTTP Response Not OK` message when you invoke a method.
+An incorrect Key will throw an `HTTP Response Not OK` message when invoking a method.

 5. Add the following lines to instantiate the Controllers for use: